mgkid3310/AWESome/README.md

 When using Military mode, custom parameters can be used:
 `monitor setVariable ["orbis_atc_radarParams", [radarObject, isMaster]]`
-monitor: Monitor object the atc radar was added
+monitor: Monitor object the atc radar Interaction was added
 radarObject: Radar object (default: monitor)
 isMaster: displays all airborne objects if true (default: false)